Easton Lawn Mowing Services

 Seasonal Mowing Calendar & Weather Coordination for Easton's Climate Zone 5b-7a

-Easton’s climate, as monitored by the National Weather Service Boston/Norton, falls within USDA Zones 5b-7a.
-In spring (April-May), mowing resumes after soil thaw, with a frequency of 4-7 days.
-During summer (June-August), raise mowing height by 0.5-1 inch during drought and mow every 5-10 days.
-In fall (September-November), maintain optimal heights and coordinate leaf management.
+Easton’s climate, classified as USDA Zone 5b-7a, requires a flexible mowing schedule.
+According to the National Weather Service Boston/Norton, mowing should resume in April-May after the ground thaws, with a frequency of every 4-7 days.
+During June-August, raise mowing heights by 0.5-1 inch during droughts and mow every 5-10 days.
+In September-November, maintain optimal heights and coordinate with leaf management programs.
 Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent soil compaction and turf damage.
-Always check local weather forecasts before scheduling mowing activities.
+Always monitor local weather forecasts for safe and effective scheduling.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Easton's Storm Drains

-Easton is subject to MS4 regulations under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
-21).
-There is zero tolerance for grass clippings in streets or storm drains, as this can lead to nutrient pollution and blockages.
-Mulch-mowing and immediate cleanup from impervious surfaces are required.
-Proper practices can reduce stormwater runoff by 30-40%.
+Stormwater management is a critical component of Easton’s environmental stewardship.
+Under the Clean Water Act and Massachusetts Clean Waters Act (M.G.L. c.
+21), Easton’s MS4 permit mandates zero tolerance for grass clippings in streets or storm drains.
+Mulch-mowing and immediate cleanup from impervious surfaces are required to prevent nutrient runoff and protect local waterways.
+Proper clipping management can reduce stormwater runoff by 30-40%.
 For more information, consult the Massachusetts Department of Environmental Protection and review the MassDEP Stormwater Management Standards.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

-All mowing equipment in Easton must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
-Personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots is mandatory.
-Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance (Dig Safe).
-Operators should maintain first aid/CPR certification and complete equipment training.
-Maintenance logs must document blade sharpening every 20-25 hours and regular oil changes.
-For safety and compliance, coordinate with:
+All mowing equipment used in Easton should meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
+Operators must wear appropriate personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
+Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance to prevent utility damage.
+Maintenance logs should document blade sharpening every 20-25 hours and regular oil changes.
+First aid and CPR certification, as well as equipment training, are recommended for all professional crews.
+For additional safety guidance, contact the Easton Police Department.

 Easton Police Department